HTML form: Form-to-email scripts

 Among the simplest and most commonly needed types of server-side script is that which simply emails the contents of a submitted form.
 This kind of script is frequently exploited by spammers, however, and many of the most popular form-to-email scripts in use are vulnerable to hijacking for the purpose of sending spam emails.
 One of the most popular scripts of this type was "FormMail.pl" made by Matt's Script Archive.
 Today, this script is no longer widely used in new development due to lack of updates, security concerns, and difficulty of configuration.

 Form builders

 Some companies offer forms as a hosted service.
 Usually, these companies give some kind of visual editor, reporting tools and infrastructure to create and host the forms, that can be embedded into webpages.
 Web hosting companies provide templates to their clients as an add-on service.
 Other form hosting services offer free contact forms that a user can install on their own website by pasting the service's code into the site's HTML.

 History

-HTML forms were first implemented by the Viola browser.
+When Tim Berners-Lee developed HTML in 1991 and later made it public in 1993, it had 18 tags.
+The form element and form fields were not included in this first version.

+In fact, the "HTML form" as we know it wasn't invented in a single moment or by a single person.
+Many people, organizations, and multiple browsers played a part in developing the HTML forms and making form tags a standard in HTML 2.0.

+First, HTML+ was developed by Dave Raggett.
+Around the same time, HTML forms were first implemented in the Viola browser.
+But the biggest push was Mosaic Browser.
+Specifically, NCSA Mosaic for X 2.0, because forms weren't available in the first Mosaic version in April 1993.

+With Mosaic 2.0, forms became widely accessible, and soon every business wanted its contact form.
+During this time, form tags weren't official HTML tags, but browsers supported them nonetheless.
+The change came later in 1995 with HTML 2.0, the FORM, INPUT, SELECT, and TEXTAREA tags were added to HTML.